 - Find out more about finance options, accommodation and student life

 - Book an open day

 There are a few things you can do to ensure the journey to the next step is a smooth one.
-University of East Anglia ends their course page with a series of links on what it’s really like to study at UEA.
+The University of East Anglia ends its course page with a series of links on what it’s really like to study at UEA.
 As well as the typical links to student life and accommodation there are also some subtle but reassuring links to advice about starting university.

-Bournemouth University uses a sticky header that follows users down the page, to provide a consistent set of links to next steps; such as making contact or downloading a prospectus.
+Bournemouth University uses a sticky header that follows users down the page, to provide a consistent set of links to the next steps; such as making contact or downloading a prospectus.

 A compelling open day page is a good way to inform users on what to expect and encourage them to book their place.
 UCA go one step further and include a section on ‘questions to ask on an open day’, adding some reassurance for nervous students.

 4. Tailor supporting content to larger emotional needs

 Once a suitable course has been found, we’ve seen during research that the next step is to look for supporting information about other aspects.
 The cost of studying and financial support available is a consistent thread running through the prospective student journey, but there are some that are specific to the type of study.

 We toured the country carrying out user research for The Open University last summer and we found that distance learners had distinctly different needs to those looking to study full time on campus.
 They need to get a feel for what distance learning is like on a day-to-day basis, how they will actually learn and the level of support they will get.
 We spoke with people that had been out of study for some time, so reassurance about whether they can do the course was key.
 For those that are looking to move to the next stage in their career, by studying alongside a full-time job, understanding the time commitment needed was essential.